pavel-shevchenko/loan-payments-aggregator/README.md

 ## Requirements

 This package must be installed on either a Laravel Homestead/Valet enabled webserver, or a LAMP/LEMP instance that meets Laravel's minimum requirements.
+You will also need a PHP version no lower than 8.0.

 Installation requires Composer and NPM.